 Decentralized collaboration between companies, small teams and individuals could unleash innovation and growth in the real economy.
 Financialization and politics have held back business and society.

-A quarter century ago it was understood that the world needed a paradigm shift.
+In the 1990s we understood that the world needed a paradigm shift.
 The Cold War had ended.
 The world was entering an End of History or a Clash of Civilizations.
 Aging populations would bankrupt the welfare states in the next decades.
 The post-colonial west had to evolve beyond reliance on cheap third world labor and find a way to grow and compete on equal terms with emerging economies.

 The internet emerged as a great decentralizing and equalizing force.
 Universal access to information and communication would bring down borders, remove the middlemen, level the playing field.
 Kids working from their bedrooms could take on dinosaur multinationals.
 Big business embracing the challenge would become more nimble and competitive.
 Real growth can only come from technology-driven innovation.

 The virtual frontier promised a new way of life for a new century.
 We would work for ourselves, from home, collaborating remotely with individuals and companies anywhere on the planet.
 Commuting could be eliminated.
 We would control our own destiny, keep the fruits of our labor.
 The information sectors - media, advertising, later ecommerce - were the first to see the benefits of the new economy.

 The internet became conflated with an information society and the ideological concept of a post-industrial service economy; dirty manufacturing would presumably be done on another planet.
 The digital revolution also got caught up in financialization.
 Speculation helped build out the internet infrastructure, but when the dotcom bubble collapsed around 2000, much of the idealism and optimism of the early internet went down with it.